-Risotto is comfort food for me anytime of the year no matter what I put into it, and this one with zucchini and our fresh homegrown basil and garlic does not disappoint.
+Zucchini season will soon come to an end, but there’s still time to enjoy this icon of the summer garden.
+We’ve made salads, pasta, bread, gratins, and all sorts of things with zucchini, even though it was a sad zucchini year for us after losing all our zucchini plants to garden pests.
+Risotto is comfort food for me anytime of the year no matter what I put into it, and this zucchini risotto with our fresh homegrown basil and garlic does not disappoint.
 The Grana Padano cheese adds a slightly nutty yet delicate flavor that is worth the search, but you can also substitute Parmigiano Reggiano if you can’t find Grana Padano.
 The recipe is adapted from My Italian Garden, by Viana La Place (in my personal collection), a lovely little book with watercolor illustrations based on cooking from her own Italian garden in San Francisco.
 The book is divided into seasons, making it perfect for cooking with seasonal produce.

 This is my contribution to Grow Your Own, the blogging event that celebrates the dishes we create from foods we've grown, raised, foraged, or hunted ourselves.
 Praveen of Masala Heaven is our host for this round, so be sure to visit her blog for more information about submitting your post.
 If you are new to the event, you can read more about the rules for participating at the Grow Your Own page.
 I hope you will join us!